-While the College has excelled at being the district's institution of choice for high school graduates choosing to pursue post-secondary education by our market penetration rates, how can we encourage more in-district high school graduates to consider the numerous and lifelong benefits of obtaining some type of post-secondary education, training and/or certification?
-How can be better market to the adult population in our district with no post-secondary education?
+While the College has excelled at being the district's institution of choice for high school graduates choosing to pursue post-secondary education based on our market penetration rates, how can we encourage more indistrict high school graduates to consider the numerous and lifelong benefits of obtaining some type of post-secondary education, training and/or certification?
+How can Lake Land enhance marketing opportunities for its programs and services to appeal to the adult population in our district with no post-secondary education?